 If you’re a business that specialises in software engineering and you’re looking to grow your online presence, you’re probably going to struggle to rank for a term like “software developer.”
 At the time of this blog being written, the phrase “software engineering” has a keyword difficulty of 81% and a global search volume of 8.1k on SEMrush, which means getting to the front page of Google will be incredibly difficult.

 However, consider the long-tail keyword, “software development company”, which has a keyword difficulty of 56% and a global search volume of 880 – it contains the words “software development”, but it has an additional word that makes it less broad and therefore easier to rank for.

 Consider both options before embarking on an SEO campaign and think about what keywords and phrases you have the best chance of ranking for.
-If you want to know more about keywords and what keywords will work best for you, speak to one of our SEO experts today.
+If you want to know more about keywords and what keywords will work best for you, speak to one of our experts about our SEO content services.

-Identifying your competition and knowing how you rank alongside them is one of the most important SEO tactics for beginners.
-Competitor analysis will give you great insights into what you need to do to either maintain or reach the top spot.
+Identifying your competition and knowing how you rank alongside them will give you great insights into what you need to do to either maintain or reach the top spot.

 Some of the key benefits of competitor analysis are:

 - Identifying your competitor’s weaknesses and figuring out how to capitalise on them.